Practice, practice. All is coming…

-Ashtanga, in the modern sense, is often identified by a series of asanas/yoga postures that is practiced with a breath-movement flow often called vinyasa.
-Yoga exponent and Sanskrit scholar, Sri K. Pattabhi Jois (lovingly called “Guruji”) developed and introduced to western yoga students the system he learned from his guru, Sri T. Krishnamacharya in Mysore, India, where his shala still stands today.
+Ashtanga, in the modern sense, is often identified by a series of asanas/yoga postures that is practiced with a breath-movement flow called vinyasa.
+Yoga exponent and Sanskrit scholar, Sri K. Pattabhi Jois (lovingly called “Guruji” by his students) developed and introduced to the West, the system he learned from his guru, Sri T. Krishnamacharya in Mysore, India, where his shala still stands today.

-The ashtanga practice continues to grow through the efforts of the Sharath Jois, the current director of KPJAYI (Krishna Pattabhi Jois Ashtanga Yoga Institute) and grandson of the late Jois, and the through the dedicated students of both his and his grandfather’s who teach around the world.
+The ashtanga practice continues to grow through the efforts of the Sharath Jois, the current director of KPJAYI (Krishna Pattabhi Jois Ashtanga Yoga Institute) and grandson of the late Jois, and the through work of dedicated students who teach around the world.

 TWO METHODS OF TEACHING

 Self-Practice/Mysore Class.
 This style of instruction cultivates independence and mindfulness.
 The class is self-paced, students practicing to whatever point is appropriate for them.
 Mysore classes are good for all levels: beginners have time to integrate new postures slowly, while the more experienced can explore with greater care the intricacies of their last posture.
 The teacher is there to provide support, assistance and guidance when needed and will give new postures when the body/mind is ready.
 Postures are often taught one at a time, and there is an emphasis on physical adjustments when necessary.

 Led Class.
 Led class is fully guided by the instructor.
-The pacing is often counted in Sanskrit with concise verbal cues, allowing for students to learn the count, find the flow and dive into the posture, breath and drishti with a mediative like fluidity.
+The pacing is often counted in Sanskrit with concise verbal cues, allowing for students to learn the count, find the flow without any extra flourishes and dive into the posture, breath and drishti with a mediative like fluidity.
 Unless otherwise designated, classes are full primary.
-Students who have not yet learned all of primary series can stop at their last pose and go into finishing postures independently.
+Students who have not yet learned all of primary series are encouraged to stop at their last posture.